 A large park named after Mars, the Roman god of war, situated in the center of Saint Petersburg

-After the February Revolution in 1917 the Field of Mars finally lost its significance as a military drill ground and became a memorial area, used to buried the revolution's honoured dead.
+After the February Revolution in 1917, the Field of Mars finally lost its significance as a military drill ground and became a memorial area, used to bury the revolution's honoured dead.
 In summer 1942 the Field of Mars was completely covered with vegetable gardens to supply the besieged Leningrad.

 The 15 km route is optimal for a bicycle.
 Bicycle tour of the city allows you to see the main attractions.
 It takes less time than walking, but at the same time gives an opportunity to enjoy the views of the city